thenolans/munchkin-game-tracker/README.md

 I have used many applications in the past, where I accidently clicked the back button and lost all of my progress.
 I didn't want my users to click the wrong button and lose their progress.
 I decided to use useContext, to give me access to my state without prop drilling.

+I also did not want users to lose their progress once they refreshed the page.
+I decided to save the game progress to local storage using useEffect.

 I also wanted to incorporate a fun element to my sore keeper.
 I decided to allow users to select an avatar.
 I made a custom avatar picker using React-Tippy that would have a tooltip with a list of avatars.

 After watching the 2019 React Conference talk on accessibility, I knew that accessibility was something that I wanted to work on for this application.
 I installed a screen reader to make sure that my application could be used with screen readers.
 I also wanted to make sure that users could tab through inputs and buttons.
 I am still learning about accessibility, but I hope to make this application fully accessible in the future.